What is a Canada Work Permit

 Canada offers a variety of work permits, tailored to different situations.
 Work permits in Canada come in various forms, each designed to suit specific situations and needs.
 Whether you’re a skilled worker, an international student, or a spouse of a Canadian resident, there’s a work permit tailored just for you.

-In this overview, we’ll explore the primary types of work permits, from the Temporary Foreign Worker Program (TFWP) to Open Work Permits, providing a glimpse into the diverse options available for those looking to work in the Great White North.
+We’ll explore the primary types of work permits, from Employer Specific work permits to Student Work Permits, providing a glimpse into the various options available for those looking to work in the Great White North.

 Employer-Specific vs. Open Work Permits